Teachers and Workers Comp Claims

-It’s our goal to help all injured workers throughout Minnesota, including teachers, professors, and other educators.
+At Fields Law Firm, our Minnesota Workers’ Compensation Lawyers are here to help all injured workers throughout the state, including teachers, professors, and other educators.
 Get trusted advice about your injury, and be confident in your next steps.
 Just dial 1-888-343-5375 or fill out a free consultation form.

 What are some common injuries for teachers?

 Teachers may be at risk of suffering injuries from:

 Many teachers are required to stand in front of their classrooms for hours every day.
 Over time, this can put stress on feet, legs, and joints, and may cause injuries and chronic pain to develop.